xmeltrut/rauma/readme.md

 A full-stack PHP framework.
 Rauma uses convention over configuration to provide an out-of-the-box framework.
 This means it is easy to setup but relatively inflexible (you have to use Mustache and Doctrine, for example).

-Limited documentation is available in the `docs` directory, or online via [Read the Docs](http://rauma.readthedocs.io/en/latest/).
+Documentation is available in the `docs` directory, or online via [Read the Docs](http://rauma.readthedocs.io/en/latest/).

 Development
 -----------